 To install the Microsoft Teams app on Ubuntu Linux, use these steps:

 Search for Microsoft Teams from the top-left corner.

 Select the stable version of the Teams client.

 Click the Install button.

-Once you complete the steps, Microsoft Teams will install, and it’ll be available from apps menu.
+Once you complete the steps, Microsoft Teams will install and be available from the app menu.

 To install the Teams app with commands, use these steps:

 Type the following command and press Enter: